Jacob-Bankston/Markdown-Notes/day21 - digitalcrafts.md

 Also known as Pair Programming, Scrum, Deloyment, Continuous Development, Continuous Testing

+## Sprints in Agile

 Find out the task list of everything that you need ot add.

+A normal sprint is 2 weeks.
+(There's a lot of flexibility on this topic in the indsutry)

+#### Stories

+When you have a story from a business person you have to be able to break down what things you have to break down and implement to create that thing.
+All of the points then can break down into their own points.
+It is your job as a developer to convert the story into the action items of what you need to construct and work on in the work flow.
+THIS IS NOT A TIME FRAME, THESE ARE ACTION ITEMS WITHOUT A TIME FRAME.

+* Overall Example:
+  * Login Page
+  * Sign Up Page
+  * Display Products
+  * Search Products
+  * Shopping Cart

+PLANNING POKER - Everyone will try and convince each other that their evaluation of action items is more accurate and to defend the amount of points to cross.
+When something has too many points, split it into multiple sections to work on.

+* Overall Example:
+  * Login Page [Guesses - 5, 8, 8, 8]
+  * Sign Up Page [Guesses - 5, 5, 3, 6]
+  * Display Products [Guesses - 9, 8, 10, 7]
+  * Search Products
+  * Shopping Cart

+* Example: The user should be able to login on the login page
+  * Text input from user
+  * Button interactivity
+  * Styling of page
+  * Connecting to database
+  * Pulling authentication from database
+  * Set up a database to store the data
+  * Etc...